Many people used to think that it was impossible to write superior quality content while getting top ranking on Google at the same time.

 How much keywords density you need to put within your content

 Again, there are a lot of different ideas when it comes to the keywords density that you need to put in your content and there are even some people who like to argue WHERE exactly your keywords should be.
-The truth is that from what I’ve learned from a couple of SEO expert, the exact percentage of keywords in your content, first doesn’t improve the content and second doesn’t really improve its ranking either.
+The truth is that from what I’ve learned from a couple of SEO expert, the exact percentage of keywords in your content first doesn’t improve the content and secondly doesn’t really improve its ranking either.

 This is just not so, even though many people think that it is.
-What is really going to improve your SEO is the off-page optimization NOT the on page one.
+What is really going to improve your SEO is the off-page optimization NOT on page one.
 Especially if you are going to concentrate so much on your keywords at the cost of losing superior quality content – which in most cases, you will.

 The best method to use is first, concentrate on writing superior quality content and ONLY then check on your keyword density.
 Anywhere around 2% should be fine, but guess what, less than 2% works fine as well.
 Some people go up to 3%, but I would only advise the latter if your article is at least between 850 and 1000 words.
-3% keyword density in a 400 word article would be just terribly wrong and there is little chance that your article would make any sense at all.
+3% keyword density in a 400-word article would be just terribly wrong and there is little chance that your article would make any sense at all.
 It is sometimes the case even with 2% for such short articles anyway.

 Bottom line; make sure you use your keywords wisely, but do not focus solely on that, especially if it’s at the risk of spoiling the quality of your article.
 To make sure you will be fine, the following is what works for with search engines.

 Put your keyword phrase once or twice in your title (depending on the type of title).
 For example in my title above my keyword phrase appears only once.
 But here is another title type: Buying and selling websites – Why would you want to be buying or selling your website?
-In this title I have my keyword phrase twice, which works well in Google search engine as well.
+In this title, I have my keyword phrase twice, which works well in Google search engine as well.

 While adding your keywords in your content, make sure you don’t force the keywords in there.
 The rule of thumb that I found out for myself is that every time I force my keyword or keyword phrase in my content it affects its quality in a negative way.
 This is a very important point to remember as it will affect the superior quality of your content.